ibm-cloud-docs/cephaas/glossary.md

 Increasing the capacity of an existing storage volume to accommodate more data.

-## **Force flag**

-A commandline option that forces an operation to proceed without prompting for confirmation.

 ## **Host**

 A server or virtual machine that connects to storage volumes to read or write data.